 No. Lifeguarding requires teamwork and mutual aid from fellow lifeguards.
 We practice and train the way you will work at an aquatic facility.

 I want to sign up for a class, but I have a scheduling conflict on one of the days class is being taught.
 Should I still register for the course?

 Maybe.
 You are required to attend every minute of every class to become a certified lifeguard.
 It is never possible to miss a class, not make it up, and become certified, ever.
 However, it MIGHT be possible to make it up with one of our other classes at different time or with our instructors and staff here at GRCC.
-If you are in a predicament like this, call before you register.
-If we can work it out in a manner that is congruent with the high standards we hold for our candidates, we will consider it.
-If we fell it will affect your ability to peform your duty as a lifeguard negatively in the future, then we will not.
+If you are in a predicament like this, contact Maddie before you register.
+If we can work it out in a manner that is congruent with the high standards, we hold for our candidates, we will consider it.
+If we fell it will affect your ability to perform your duty as a lifeguard negatively in the future, then we will not.

-I've signed up and paid for class, but now I can't take it.
+I have signed up and paid for class, but now I can't take it.
 Can I get a refund?

 If a candidate does not pass the prerequisite tests do they get their money back?

 No. Each candidate who enrolls in class should be aware of the skills required to begin the course as they are posted clearly on our website.
 One hundred percent of candidates who are unable to complete the prerequisite testing successfully will be dismissed from class without a refund.
 It is a candidate's responsibility to ensure that they are able to perform those tests successfully before class begins.
 We have no way of knowing prior to the start of class if any person is able to complete those tests.
 We are, however, staffed with instructors and prepared with the appropriate materials and supplies to train every person who is enrolled regardless of their ability.
 So, if you have questions about those requirements, then please contact us prior to registering for class.
 If you are still unsure if you can pass those tests, please practice!
 We want everyone who registers to succeed, but we will not compromise the ARC's standards.